mbrahimi2020/Azure-Virtual-Network_Automated-ELK-Stack/README.md

 ### Elk Configuration

-Ansible was used to automate configuration of the ELK machine.
+**Ansible** was used to **automate** configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because Ansible allows us to manage our whole network by simply **updating IaC text files** (usually written in YAML or JSON).
-Whenever we change a machine's configuration file, Ansible's continuous integration (**CI**) ensures that a new version of that VM is **built quickly**.
-Ansible's continuous deployment (CD) ensures that this new version of the VM is automatically deployed to our environment.
-Thus, The main advantage of automating configuration with Ansible is that it enables IT administrators the ability to **automate your daily work tasks** and give the administrator more time to focus on the needs of the business, thus providing more value to the company.
+Whenever we change a machine's configuration file, Ansible's continuous integration (**CI**) ensures that a new version of that VM is **built quickly** and Ansible's continuous deployment (CD) ensures that this new version of the VM is automatically deployed to our environment.
+Thus, The main advantage of automating configuration with Ansible is that it enables IT administrators the ability to **automate their daily work tasks** and give the administrator more time to focus on the needs of the business, thus providing more value to the company.

 The playbook implements the following tasks: (for more details visit (https://github.com/mbrahimi2020/Azure-Virtual-Network_with-ELK/ /master/Ansible/ELK_Stack/install-elk.yml)